sanamkandar/Faulty-Calculator/README.md

 # Faulty-Calculator
 This is a beginner project.
-Faulty calculator provides wrong calculation for few operations.
+Faulty calculator provides wrong calculations for few operations.